 I have to say that the kids enjoyed it more than I thought they would, and so did we.
 So I can truly recommend Mini-Europe as a great place to spend a couple of hours if visiting Brussels with family.
 But Mini-Europe is not just for families with kids!
 In fact, over 70% of their visitors are adults.

-Mini-Europe is a bit outside of the city centre, but can easily be reached by metro, and takes less than 30min from the city centre.
+Mini-Europe is a bit outside of the city center, but can easily be reached by metro, and takes less than 30min from the city center.
 On top of that, you can combine the visit to Mini Europe with that of the Atomium, and visit the two top attractions of Brussels in just a couple of hours.
 There is also a planetarium and a big cinema complex.

 Other theme parks in Belgium

 Above is my list of the very best theme parks in Belgium.
 With 4 biggest amusement parks, 3 major animal parks, and one in its kind – Mini Europe – you have plenty of choice as to where to spend a fun day in Belgium with your kids.